Kitura/kitura.dev/content/docs/guides/sessions/raw-sessions.md

 app.router.all(middleware: session)
 ```

-We should now have access to our session using request.session.
+We should now have access to our session using `request.session`.

-Add the following guard statement to both route handlers to ensure that this is the case:
+Add the following `guard` statement to both route handlers to ensure that this is the case:

 ```swift
 guard let session = request.session else {